RobotecAI/o3de-demo-project/README.md

 This project will only run on Ubuntu 20.04 since the ROS 2 Gem is not yet developed for Windows.

+**IMPORTATNT** :

-Refer to the [O3DE System Requirements](https://www.o3de.org/docs/welcome-guide/requirements/) documentation to make sure that the system/hardware requirements are met
+Refer to the [O3DE System Requirements](https://www.o3de.org/docs/welcome-guide/requirements/) documentation to install all needed dependencies and make sure that the system/hardware requirements are met.

 This project has the following dependencies:

 - [O3DE](https://github.com/o3de/o3de)
-  -  Should work with `develop` branch and newest releases, but the project was tested with commit `#89ab3eae`.
+  -  Should work with `development` branch and newest releases, but the project was tested with commit `#89ab3eae`.
 - [ROS2 Gem](https://github.com/RobotecAI/o3de-ros2-gem)
-  - `develop` branch (the default) should work.
+  - `development` branch (the default) should work.
 The project was tested with version tag `0.3`.
   - ROS 2 (Galactic) itself is also required, see [Gem Requirements](https://github.com/RobotecAI/o3de-ros2-gem#requirements)
 - [Loft Scene Sample](https://github.com/aws-lumberyard/loft-arch-vis-sample)
   - Use `scene_fixes` branch